Saint Francis Medical Center College of Nursing is a small, private, Catholic, single purpose institution.

 The College serves the community by providing competent entry level and advanced practitioners responsive to the changing health needs of society and the health care system.

 The College serves the community through participation in health-related activities and organizations.

 The philosophy of Saint Francis Medical Center College of Nursing, developed by the faculty, is congruent with the Corporate Philosophy and Corporate Mission Statement of The Sisters of the Third Order of St. Francis.
-It is in accord with Catholic philosophy and follows the ideals of Saint Francis of Assisi who had a great love for God and humankind, especially the sick and the poor.
+It is in accord with Catholic philosophy and follows the ideals of St. Francis of Asissi, who had a great love for God and humankind, especially the sick and the poor.